What to do in Kotor: the Most Picturesque Town in Montenegro

 Visit unique churches of the Old town of Kotor

 There are many unique churches in old town Kotor, both Catholic and Orthodox.
-You should visit them all!
+It's interesting to visit visit them all.
 Below are the four better known churches.

 Cathedral of Saint Tryphon

-Saint Tryphon's Cathedral, also called Kotor Cathedral.
-Built in 1166 by Byzantine monks, it is one of the oldest and most recognizable landmarks in Kotor, Montenegro.
-The cathedral is dedicated to Saint Tryphon, the patron saint of the city.
+Saint Tryphon's Cathedral, also called Kotor Cathedral, is dedicated to Saint Tryphon, the patron saint of the city.
+It was built in 1166 by Byzantine monks, and is one of the oldest and most recognizable landmarks in Kotor, Montenegro.

 It features a mix of Romanesque and Byzantine architectural styles.
 There is a €4 entrance fee to visit inside.